 Simply find a dental surgery that's convenient for you, whether it's near your home or work, and phone them to see if there are any appointments available.

 You can search for an NHS dentist near you on this site.

 Dental surgeries will not always have the capacity to take on new NHS patients.
 You may have to join a waiting list, look for a different dentist who is taking on new NHS patients, or be seen privately.

 Once you find a dental surgery, you may have to fill in a registration form at your first visit, which is just to add you to their patient database.
-However, that does not mean you have guaranteed access to an NHS dental appointment in the future.
+But that does not mean you have guaranteed access to an NHS dental appointment in the future.

 Problems finding an NHS dentist

 NHS England commissions dental services in England and is required to meet the needs of their local population for both urgent and routine dental care.

 If you're still not satisfied with NHS England's response, you can take your complaint to the Parliamentary and Health Service Ombudsman.

 Dental emergency and out-of-hours care

 If you think you need urgent care, contact your usual dentist as some surgeries offer emergency dental slots and will provide care if clinically necessary.

 You can also contact NHS 111, who can put you in touch with an urgent dental service.

 Do not contact a GP, as they will not be able to offer urgent or emergency dental care.